-The bottom line is that golfer hats come in various styles, colors, and designs, and we introduce some of the most popular hats worn on the golf course in the following sections.
+The bottom line is that golfer hats come in various names, styles, colors, and designs, and we introduce some of the most popular hats worn on the golf course in the following sections.

 What are the Main Types of Golfer Hats?

 When you’re out on the course, you can wear the main type of golf hat which includes a baseball cap, an ivy cap, a bucket hat, a visor, and a range of other hats that serve different purposes.

 Most golfers choose their hats based upon style, weather, and comfort, and we introduce some of the most popular types of golfers hats below.

 An ivy cap is also known as a flat cap, which has a stiff, short brim at the front and is usually made of cotton, tweed, or leather.
 Ivy caps have been around for centuries and were popular attire for golfers like Old Tom Morris and Harry Vardon back in the day.

 Having been worn in British society since the fourteenth century, ivy caps have never enjoyed the same popularity level in America.

 However, they’re still a stellar choice if you’re going for a vintage look when you’re out on the course.

 A range of manufacturers produces Ivy hats, but the most popular brand is perhaps Kangol, which makes ivy hats in various colors and styles.

 You’re unlikely to find ivy hats produced and branded by some of the most prevalent golf brands, but they can still be a fun and novel addition to your golf attire all the same.